-AT 306 Photography II (3 SH)
+AT 306 Photography II (3 SH) Pre-Requisite(s): AT 206

 Advanced darkroom techniques in black and white photography, plus introduction to new techniques for creative imagery.

 AT 307 Digital Photography II (3 SH)

 An advanced course on Digital Photography will emphasize better camera use and digital darkroom use.
 In addition, students will learn more about lighting and output methods.
 The students will continue to learn all this in the context of fine art and design.